ritaturk/xenko-docs/manual/getting-started/scripting-in-xenko.md

 ![Change value of public property in Property grid section](media/scripting-in-xenko-change-value-public-property.png)

-If you need to have a public property in your script, that should be hidden in Game Studio, use the ```[DataMemberIgnore]``` attribute as follows:
+If you need to have a public property in your script, that should be hidden in Game Studio, or is not serializeable, use the ```[DataMemberIgnore]``` attribute as follows:

 ```cs